 September is Ovarian Cancer Awareness Month in the United States.

 Ovarian cancer is a type of cancer that first forms in the ovaries and may spread.
-According to the American Cancer Society, more than 21,000 women in the United States will be diagnosed with ovarian cancer in 2021 and nearly 14,000 women will die from the disease this year.
+According to the American Cancer Society, close to 20,000 women in the United States will be diagnosed with ovarian cancer in 2023 and nearly 13,000 women will die from the disease this year.

 Like all cancers, the ripple effects of ovarian cancer extend beyond the people who receive the diagnosis.
 It affects their family, friends, colleagues, and neighbors.
 We believe that Community is Stronger than Cancer.
 We are a relentless ally for anyone who strives to manage the realities of this disruptive disease.
 So no one faces cancer alone.